History of Cameroon in Timeline

 In June 2006, talks concerning a territorial dispute over the Bakassi peninsula were resolved, resulting in Cameroonian control of the oil-rich peninsula.

-August 2006: Withdrawal and handover of control completed
+August 2006: Withdrawal and handover of Bakassi peninsula

-By August 2006, the withdrawal and handover of control of the Bakassi peninsula was completed by Nigeria, resolving the dispute with Cameroon.
+By August 2006, the withdrawal and handover of control of the Bakassi peninsula from Nigeria to Cameroon was completed.

 In August 2006, the northern portion of the Bakassi peninsula was formally handed over to the Cameroonian government.

-In 2007, Cameroon hosted approximately 97,400 refugees and asylum seekers, primarily from the Central African Republic, Chad, and Nigeria.
+In 2007, Cameroon hosted approximately 97,400 refugees and asylum seekers, primarily from the Central African Republic and Chad.

 In February 2008, Cameroon experienced its worst violence in 15 years when a transport union strike in Douala escalated into violent protests in 31 municipal areas.

-During the 2004–2008 period, public debt in Cameroon was reduced from over 60% of GDP to 10%, and official reserves quadrupled to over US$3 billion.
+During the 2004–2008 period, Cameroon reduced public debt to 10% of GDP and official reserves quadrupled to over US$3 billion.

 2008: Remainder of Bakassi peninsula left to Cameroon

-In 2008, the remainder of the Bakassi peninsula was left to Cameroon, triggering a local separatist insurgency.
+In 2008, the remainder of the Bakassi peninsula was left to Cameroon.

-November 2009: Most Bakassi militants lay down their arms
+November 2009: Most militants laid down their arms

-In November 2009, most Bakassi militants laid down their arms, but some carried on fighting for years.
+In November 2009, While most militants laid down their arms, some carried on fighting for years.

 In 2012, Transparency International placed Cameroon at number 144 on a list of 176 countries ranked from least to most corrupt.

-In 2012, life expectancy at birth in Cameroon was estimated to be 56 years, with 48 healthy life years expected.
+In 2012, the life expectancy at birth in Cameroon was estimated to be 56 years.

 2012: Top three deadly diseases